CFC-Servers/GLuaTest/README.md

 To set up automated test runs, we'll use Github Workflows.

 It's actually really simple to set up the workflow.
-Simply add the following file to your project:
+Add the following file to your project:
 ```yml
 name: GLuaTest Runner